LukeGarnham/Stumps-and-Studs-MS4/README.md

 Aim:  Identify improvements that can be made to my site.

 Methodology:  I will run the Google Lighthouse Tool on each page of my website.
 This tool runs a range of checks and makes recommendations to improve performance, accessability, SEO and best practices.
-I will then try to implement some of the recommendations and re-run the Lighthouse Tool to see if I have managed to improve my score.
+I will then try to implement some of the recommendations and re-run the Lighthouse Tool to see if I have managed to improve the score.

 Results:  Below are links to the Lighthouse reports for each page of my website along with comments of any changes I made as a result and then the subsequent Lighthouse report showing any improvements.